corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

 Implement the `JsonRepresentable` interface in `MarsVoucher` to ensure that it can be transmitted over RPC.

 {{< note >}}
 There are several ways to return your parameters in a JSON string.
-The tutorial shows you one method, but you are not restricted to using this specific method in Corda.
+This tutorial shows you one method, but you are not restricted to using this specific method in Corda.
 {{< /note >}}

-1. Create a data transfer object that encapsulates the data of your `MarsVoucher` state - `MarsVoucherDto`.
+1. Create a data transfer object that encapsulates the data of your `MarsVoucher` state—`MarsVoucherDto`.
 Include the same variables as the `MarsVoucher` class (`voucherDesc`, `issuer`, and `holder`) and mark all variables as type `String`.
 This sets up a template that the node uses to send this data class to the RPC Client.
 2. Create a function that instantiates the `MarsVoucherDto` and populates the template with the actual variables of the class.
 3. Create an [override function](https://kotlinlang.org/docs/inheritance.html#overriding-methods) that converts the `MarsVoucherDto` to JSON using the `toJson` method.